Siege of the Saxons

 Siege of the Saxons is a 1963 British medieval adventure film directed by Nathan H. Juran and released by Columbia Pictures.
-Starring Janette Scott and Ronald Lewis, the film is set in the time of King Arthur, but, as with many Arthurian themed films, the sets and style are from medieval England.
-The plot is also heavily influenced by Robin Hood.
+Starring Janette Scott and Ronald Lewis, the film is set in the time of King Arthur.
+As with many Arthurian films, the sets, style and much of the setting are based on England in the High Middle Ages, but anachronistically combined with elements of the Anglo-Saxon settlement of Britain.
+The plot also contains elements of Robin Hood.

 Plot

 King Arthur learns that one of his knights is plotting to take over and marry his daughter.
 Soon the soldiers of double-dealing Edmund of Cornwall slay the king.
 However his daughter Katherine escapes with the help of outlaw Robert Marshall.
 Claiming that Katherine is dead, Edmund prepares to usurp the throne in league with Saxon invaders.

 After coming close to death more than once at the hands of the sinister limping man, Katherine and Robert and other loyal countrymen rescue the great wizard Merlin from the hands of Edmund's men to help them save Camelot and England.
 They arrive at Camelot just as Edmund is about to be crowned.
 On Merlin's advice, Robert challenges Edmund to kill him as a traitor, by using Arthur's sword Excalibur.

 Edmund is unable to draw the sword from the scabbard, whereupon Robert presents the sword to Katherine, the rightful heir, who draws it out easily.
 Katherine is recognised by the court as the new Queen.
 Following a battle against Edmund's remaining men and the invading force of Saxons, Katherine's armies prevail.
 She offers the lands of Edmund and other renegades to Robert, so that he can rule alongside her as King.